xAct Implementation of the Theory of Cosmological Perturbation in Bianchi I Spacetimes: Introduction

 Although more systematic and geometric, the phase space derivation of linear cosmological perturbations is still extremely tedious and lengthy, in particular in the presence of anisotropies.
-In~fact, the complexity of the calculations is one of the main barriers that researchers find when entering this field.
-The goal of this paper is to alleviate this issue by introducing a computational algorithm to find gauge invariant linear perturbations in Bianchi I spacetimes and the equations of motion they satisfy in the symbolic language of {\tt Mathematica}.
+In fact, the complexity of the calculations is one of the main barriers that researchers find when entering this field.
+The goal of this paper is to alleviate this issue by introducing a computational algorithm to find gauge invariant linear perturbations in Bianchi I spacetimes, and the equations of motion they satisfy in the symbolic language of {\tt Mathematica}.
 Our algorithm is based on the package {\tt xPert} written for {\tt Mathematica}, which is embedded on the tensor algebra packages {\tt xTensor} of the {\tt xAct} distribution \cite{xAct,Brizuela:2006ne,Brizuela:2008ra} (they are available under the General Public License).
-For the application to perturbations on spherically symmetric spacetimes see also \cite{Brizuela:2009qd,Brizuela:2010qu}.
-The merit of our algorithm is that we combine a series of analytical and computational techniques to make the problem tractable.
-We find that the phase space formulation enormously helps in these respects, and when combined with carefully thought numerical algorithms, it gives rise to a computational infrastructure of great utility to researchers in this field.
-This manuscript is accompanied by a {\tt Mathematica} notebook, publicly available at \cite{ntbk}, that contains a step-by-step implementation of the algorithms presented here.
+A previous, and more general implementation of perturbation theory using similar tools was published in \cite{Pitrou_2013}; it is more general because it applies to all orders in perturbation theory and to any spatially homogenous spacetimes in any gauge---it does not deal, however, with gauge invariant perturbations.
+(See also \cite{Brizuela:2009qd,Brizuela:2010qu} for the application to perturbations on spherically symmetric spacetimes.)
+The merit of our algorithm is that we combine a series of analytical and computational techniques to make the problem of finding gauge invariant variables at leading order in perturbations tractable.
+We find that the phase space formulation helps enormously in these respects and, when combined with carefully thought numerical algorithms, it gives rise to a computational infrastructure of great utility to researchers in this field.
+This manuscript is accompanied by a {\tt Mathematica} notebook, publicly available at \cite{ntbk}, that contains a step by step implementation of the algorithms presented here.
 Furthermore, we have complemented the analysis with another code, based on the C programming language and publicly available in \cite{num-lib}, to solve the equations of motions of gauge invariant perturbations and to compute observable quantities in the cosmic microwave background (CMB) starting from suitable initial data, although the details of this code are not spelled out in this paper.